 Combining a little-and-often approach with automation – of builds, environment creation, and testing – reduces the time from development to release while providing confidence in the quality of the product.

-The later stages of a CI/CD pipeline typically include end-to-end and performance tests, as well as manual testing, all of which require test environments that closely mirror production.
+The later stages of a CI/CD workflow typically include end-to-end and performance tests, as well as manual testing, all of which require test environments that closely mirror production.
 For maximum efficiency and consistency of testing, these environments should be refreshed automatically rather than maintained manually.
 Putting all of this into practice requires not just DevOps skills and tools, but also a raft of infrastructure to provide the compute capacity for the CI server, build agents, test environments and data stores.

-If you’re hosting and managing all your own infrastructure for a CI/CD pipeline, you have to decide where to strike the balance between having enough capacity to run multiple pipelines concurrently in times of high demand versus the cost of buying and maintaining machines that sit idle for significant periods of time.
+If you’re hosting and managing all your own infrastructure for a CI/CD pipeline, you have to decide where to strike the balance between having enough capacity to run multiple jobs concurrently in times of high demand versus the cost of buying and maintaining machines that sit idle for significant periods of time.
 This is where cloud-hosted infrastructure can offer significant benefits.

 The advent of cloud-hosted infrastructure has brought with it huge changes to the way infrastructure is managed.